including his high regard for the president on some fronts and his deep concern

 The reversal cost the United States credibility then and is complicating efforts to enlist international allies now to join a coalition against the Islamic State, Panetta says.
 “There’s a little question mark to, is the United States going to stick this out?
 Is the United States going to be there when we need them?”

 In the book’s final chapter, however, he writes that Obama’s “most conspicuous weakness” is “a frustrating reticence to engage his opponents and rally support for his cause.”
 Too often, he “relies on the logic of a law professor rather than the passion of a leader.”
-On occasion, he “avoids the battle, complains, and misses opportunities.”
+On occasion, he “avoids the battle, complains, and misses opportunities.”take our poll - story continues below

 In the interview, Panetta says he thinks Obama “gets so discouraged by the process” that he sometimes stops fighting.